dpcairns/react-famous-cats/labs/LAB-08-09/LAB-09.md

     - returns full copy of resource from database
 1. Create new `GET /resource/:id` route for single resource detail
     - JOIN for lookup value, but include foreign key
+    - Return 404 if resource not found in database

 ## Deploy